 Vendors provide their own legal protection for their employees working onsite at Trinity.
 All vendor contracts include the provision that the employees will comply with Trinity’s policies and direction while working onsite.

 1. Compliance with All Trinity Policies

 Employees of Trinity and Trinity’s vendors are responsible to know and comply with all Trinity policies.
-Almost all policy statements, handbooks and related guides are published on Trinity’s website at www.trinitydc.edu
+Almost all policy statements, handbooks and related guides are published on the Policies Page of Trinity’s website.

 Policies sometimes arise from the verbal directions of senior managers.
 Policies also exist in the longstanding practices of the institution that are not necessarily always written, but that form the ‘common law’ of Trinity.
 Trinity captures most policies in writing and posts them on the website, but the absence of a written document does not mean that a policy arising from practice, or given orally, is invalid.

 Trinity expects employees to follow and respect the policies, and to apply them fairly and accurately in all situations.
 Where a set of facts requires interpretation of a policy, an employee must seek guidance from a supervisor.
-If the issue involves legal, regulatory, compliance, contract, insurance, risk management or other such issues, the employee and supervisor also have a very serious obligation to bring the matter to the attention of the President or Executive Vice President.
+If the issue involves legal, regulatory, compliance, contract, insurance, risk management or other such issues, the employee and supervisor also have a very serious obligation to bring the matter to the attention of the president, provost or general counsel.